Exposed (Kiss video)

 The première showing of the completed product was at Billboard’s Eighth Annual Video Music Conference on November 20–22, 1986.
 It was described as "an original music/comedy/docu-drama".
 Final post-production work was undertaken in December 1986 at Sync Sound in New York for a January 1987 release.
 "Kiss have[has] now finished work on a 90-minute video package which they plan to issue worldwide in January ’87".
 However, this release date was soon pushed to March, something Gene and Paul referenced when they were guest VJs at MTV in January 1987.
 This March release date explains why KISS Exposed was listed as a new release in several US newspapers in mid-to-late March.

 However, PolyGram pushed the release even further and it was eventually released on May 18.
 1987.
 Whether or not it was the reason for the delays, Billboard wrote that PolyGram was "timing the videocassette […] to coincide with the compact disk release of the remainder of the Kiss catalog".
 Regardless of the reason for the moving release date it worked to drum up interest.
 According to an ad placed in Billboard in mid-April the video was set to ship gold (25,000 units) but the veracity of that early ad might be questioned.
 In an interview slightly closer to the actual release date representatives for PolyGram said that pre-orders were "approaching 25,000".
 (RIAA certification thresholds for long-form video have changed since the late 80s, in 1987 gold was 25,000 units and platinum was 50,000 units.)
 It was certified for gold status on July 23, 1987, and later platinum on October 1, 1987.
 Certifications always lag (and have to be asked for by the releasing label) and sales over 50,000 were reported long before the actual certification.
 In late 1988 Len Epand would claim sales approaching 90,000.

-A follow-up was planned and almost 5 hours of footage was filmed during the first week of Hot in the Shade Tour, but it was shelved for unknown reasons.
-The footage leaked to the bootleg circuit and is called "eXposed II".
+Adult film actress Candie Evans (in black bikini on right side of photo) is visible as one of the models in the cover art.